Coping with Coronavirus

 There’s no way around it: the world is really scary right now.
-Now that Coronavirus is sweeping the globe as a pandemic, we’re all afraid for the health of ourselves and our loved ones.
+A year and a half into a global pandemic, people are tired, lonely, and grieving.
 People all across the world are pinching pennies to make rent and support their families.
-Parents are forced to put their work (and potentially income) on hold to homeschool their kids… that is if their kid is even old enough for school.
-If not, then they suddenly need to provide 24/7 childcare while keeping up a job.
-And, everyone everywhere must stay away from social situations.
-It’s scary.
+Parents are forced to put their work (and potentially income) on hold to take care of their children during distance learning or find a way to provide 24/7 childcare while keeping up at a job.
+And, after over a year of isolation, reentering the social world may feel daunting and overwhelming.
+Though we know more about this illness than we did a year ago.
+It’s still scary.
 And isolating.
-And lonely.
-Yet, we have the tools at our fingertips to help each other.
-Even in isolation, we’re still connected.
+And overwhelming.
+And, as the world begins to slowly reopen, we’re met with new trauma.
+Yet, through it all, we have the tools at our fingertips to support each other.

 Here are some ways to prioritize your mental health if you’re feeling anxious and lonely:

-Reach out for help.
-Our Crisis Counselors are available to help you move from a hot moment to cool and calm totally free, 24/7.
-Our model has always leveraged kind, empathetic people with a wifi connection from the comfort of their own home.
-We’re here.
-We’re ready.
-We were made for this.
-And, most importantly, your feelings are valid.
+- Reach out for help.
+Our Crisis Counselors are available to help you move from a moment of panic to calm and centered—totally free, 24/7.
+Your feelings are valid.
 You deserve kindness.
 We’re here to help.
 Text HOME to 741741 to connect with a Crisis Counselor.

-Get some fresh air.
-Social distancing doesn’t mean you can’t go outside as long as you keep a distance from anyone who isn’t part of your family.
+- Get some fresh air.
+Social distancing doesn’t mean you can’t safely get some fresh air.
 Go for a walk!
 Take a hike!
 Do some outdoor yoga!
 The natural world is your oyster.
 Dive in.

-Prioritize mental check-ins.
+- Prioritize mental check-ins.
 Now is the time to pick up meditation, start journaling, or tap into some mindfulness techniques.
 We love this grounding technique.
-Or, you can tune into Lizzo’s meditation Instagram Live.
-That works, too.

-Connect.
+- Connect.
 Skip the scrolling and make your time online intentional.
-If you’re used to working in an office and are suddenly working from home full-time, chances are you’re missing one of the best parts of work—friends.
+If you’re used to working in an office and are now working from home full-time, chances are you’re missing one of the best parts of work—friends.
 Instead of diving right into virtual meetings, spend some time catching up and checking in on each other.
-Schedule virtual hangouts with your pals.
+Schedule virtual hangouts with friends.
 Take your usual lunchtime and get on a group FaceTime.
-Or, if you’re still in school and studying from home, set up a virtual study session to cheer each other on as you go.

-Text it out.
-We get it, all of this is super overwhelming.
+- Text about it.
+We get it, all of this can feel very overwhelming.
 We’re here to listen.
 Text HOME to 741741 to reach a Crisis Counselor.

 School closures have really thrown a wrench in everyone’s lives.
+But, parents are truly bearing the brunt of this new lifestyle.
 Many parents rely on schools and daycare so that they can get to work to support their families.
 With kids stuck at home, many parents are forced to homeschool their kids while also keeping up with work remotely.
-Nothing about it is easy—in fact, it’s really hard shit.
+Nothing about it is easy—in fact, it’s really hard.
 Here are a few ways to keep your mental health in check.

 For Financial Stress

 In many ways, the rapid change to the economy is just as scary for a lot of folks as COVID-19 itself.
-Layoffs are happening immediately, freelancers aren’t able to book jobs, and for most of the country that already lived paycheck to paycheck, the loss of work is detrimental.
+Layoffs have been consistent and detrimental for a year, freelancers aren’t able to book jobs, and for most of the country that already lived paycheck to paycheck, the loss of work is detrimental.
 This change can drum up anxiety about how to stay safe and healthy while also supporting your family.
 We hear you.
 It’s hard.
 You deserve to grieve.
 It’s okay to be scared.
 We can’t make it better, but we can listen.
 Text HOME to 741741 to reach a Crisis Counselor or message us on Facebook.

-Healthcare workers, you’re heroes.
+Frontline workers, you’re heroes.
 Truly.
-The impending pressure on the healthcare industry means that you’ll be working harder, faster, and smarter to save as many lives as possible.
-And, you’ll do it all understanding the great risk to your own health.
+The pressure on the healthcare industry over the last year means that you’ve been working harder, faster, and smarter to save as many lives as possible.
+And, you’ve done it all understanding the great risk to your own health.
 It’s understandable to be overwhelmed by this.
 You matter.
 Your life matters.
 We can’t make everyone healthy, but we can support you.
-If you’re on the front lines and need mental health support text HOME to 741741 to reach a Crisis Counselor.
+If you’re on the frontlines and need mental health support text HOME to 741741 to reach a Crisis Counselor.
 We know you have our back.
 Having yours is the least we can do.